If you're in town then come and visit us at:

 the best with the most clean detail and tiny line work.
 Some of the older pieces

-even have enamel work on the loop for the chain.
-Not all pieces are marked
+even have tiny areas of enamel work on the loop for the chain, a great

 but when the 18th century pieces do have a mark, the hallmarks can be so tiny that they

-ST. GEORGE & the Dragon
+ST. GEORGE and the Dragon

 pendant or ornament,

 2-1/3" by 1-5/8" by 1-3/4" deep.
-This is and enameled figure encased in
+This is an enameled figure encased in

 a hinged rock